IBM/dac-lib/README.md

 ## What's implemented

 This library is implemented as a Go 13 module with over 470 tests.
-The documentation is automatically generate on pkg.go.dev: [dbogatov/dac-lib](https://pkg.go.dev/github.com/dbogatov/dac-lib).
+The documentation is automatically generated on pkg.go.dev: [dbogatov/dac-lib](https://pkg.go.dev/github.com/dbogatov/dac-lib).

-On a high level, here is the API (al objects can be marshalled).
+On a high level, here is the API (all objects can be marshalled).

-- Schnorr signatures (the signature object key generation, signing, verifying and marshalling routines) are in `schnorr.go`.
+- Schnorr signatures (the signature object, key generation, signing, verifying and marshalling routines) are in `schnorr.go`.
 The mechanism works for both groups $`\mathbb{G}_1`$ and $`\mathbb{G}_2`$.

-- Groth signatures (the signature object key generation, signing, randomizing, verifying and marshalling routines) are in `groth.go`.
+- Groth signatures (the signature object, key generation, signing, randomizing, verifying and marshalling routines) are in `groth.go`.
 The mechanism works for both groups $`\mathbb{G}_1`$ and $`\mathbb{G}_2`$.

 - Sibling signatures is a wrapper around Schnorr and Groth to be used in DAC itself, see `siblings.go`.